This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Zero-Copy Guarantee:

-The EntryHandle provides direct access to the memory-mapped region without copying:
+The EntryHandle struct provides direct memory-mapped access without payload copying:

 Batch Read Optimization: